gigamonster647/gigamonster647/README.md

-hi! im gigamonster647
+hi! im gigamonster647,
-im in middle school
+im in middle school,
-i code in python
+i code in python,
-make very simple stuff cuz its all i know how to do yeahh
+make very simple stuff cuz its all i know how to do, yeahh